What does a Health Information Manager do?

 - Bachelor's degree in Health Information Management, Health Informatics, or a related field.

-- Strong knowledge of healthcare regulations, including HIPAA.
+- Strong knowledge of healthcare regulations and standards, including HIPAA.

 Is becoming a Health Information Manager a good career path?